Sign up for a free Suffolk Libraries card and unlock lots of surprises.

 Our libraries host regular groups and activities for

 over-55s, providing a great way to meet other people in your area, expand your

 knowledge and interests, or just meet up for a cup of tea and a chat.
 Get

 involved with special guest talks, games such as indoor bowls or kurling, and

 an event near you →

-Get online from the comfort of home by borrowing a free laptop and internet dongle through our Laptop Loans scheme.
-Our libraries also offer free tablets and eReaders to borrow, so you can access the internet from anywhere or read your favourite books on the go.
+Get online from the comfort of home by borrowing a free tablet and eReader from our libraries, so you can access the internet from anywhere or read your favourite books on the go.
 You can also access a computer for free in any of our libraries.